Virtual-Veracity/Joel-Dean-Projects/README.md

   - Incorporated page replacement algorithms (e.g., FIFO, LRU) to manage memory efficiently.

+### **COMP2511: The Art of Software Design**
+- **Satellite Controller** *(Java)*
+  - Built an OOP-based system to manage satellite functionality, employing interfaces, abstract classes, and inheritance.
+  - Applied design patterns to ensure scalability and modularity.
+- **2D Dungeon Game** *(Java)*
+  - Refactored and extended an existing game using OOP patterns such as State, Strategy, and Factory to enhance functionality.
+  - Conducted code reviews to ensure adherence to OOP principles and maintainability.

 ### **COMP6080: Front-End Web Programming**
 - **PictoCode** *(HTML/CSS)*
   - Designed and developed a static webpage with responsive design principles, focusing on accessibility and cross-browser compatibility.